NYSCP Writing a Child Protection Policy - North Yorkshire

 Operation of the policy

-A safeguarding or child protection policy statement should provide clear information to staff, parents, children and young people and their families about how safeguarding and wellbeing of children and young people will be addressed.
+A safeguarding or child protection policy statement should provide clear information to staff (including volunteers), parents, children and young people and their families about how safeguarding and wellbeing of children and young people will be addressed.

 The organisational child protection policy should set out: